 The presence of the Neomodal Terminal on W&LE does not make W&LE an essential service.
-As discussed separately in this Rebuttal with respect to the Comments of Stark Development Board, Neomodal is not itself an essential service and Neomodal's financial problems cannot be blamed on NS and/or CSX.
+As discussed separately in this Rebuttal with respect to the Comments of Stark Development Board, Neomodal is not itself an essential service and Neomodal's $\frac{1}{2}$ financial problems cannot be blamed on NS and/or CSX.
 See Section XV.
 W&LE incorrectly represents (W&LE-4, Parsons VS at 36) that "NS and CSXT closely advised and consulted with the Stark Development Board in placing the Terminal on W&LE."
-As demonstrated separately in Section XV of the Rebuttal, NS and CSX were not consult.
-I in advance about the placement of the terminal on W&LE.
-W&LE has also confirmed in discovery that prior to the construction of the Neomodal Terminal, NS never made any guarantees to W&LE concerning the use by NS of such terminal.
+As demonstrated separately in Section XV of the Rebuttal.
+NS and CSX were not consulted in advance about the placement of the terminal on W&LE.
+W&LE has also confirmed in discovery that prior to the construction of the Neomodal Terminal.
 Interrogatory Response, W&LE-6 at 7.